Questions? Call or text anytime πŸ“ž 818-446-9627

 • Focusing Outward: Concentrate on celebrating the expectant parent rather than dwelling on your own situation.

-For infertility pregnancy announcements coping, encourage friends and family (if you've shared your struggles) to share their news privately (via text, email, or a one-on-one call) rather than in a large group setting or surprise announcement.
+For coping with pregnancy announcements, encourage friends and family β€” if you've shared your struggles β€” to share their news privately via text, email, or a one-on-one call, rather than in a large group setting or surprise announcement.
 This allows you space to process your initial reaction privately.
 Taking breaks from social media, which can be a minefield of announcements and baby photos, is also a valid and often necessary self-preservation tactic.

 Managing Insensitive Questions and Comments

-Strategies for responding to fertility questions include:
+Strategies for responding include:

-• Setting a Boundary: "That's actually quite personal, and we prefer not to discuss it." or "We appreciate your concern, but this topic makes us uncomfortable right now.".
+• Setting a Boundary: "That's actually quite personal, and we prefer not to discuss it."

 • Letting Your Partner Respond: Agree beforehand that one partner can take the lead if the other feels overwhelmed.